 A few days ago, Acquia announced that we’re acquiring Mautic Inc., the only open source marketing cloud.
-Mautic expands Acquia’s Open Digital Experience Platform, offering customers new opportunities to automate, personalize, and measure the entire customer lifecycle – across every channel, at every stage, and at every interaction.
+Mautic, now named Acquia Campaign Studio as part of our open DXP product portfolio, expands Acquia’s Open Digital Experience Platform, offering customers new opportunities to automate, personalize and measure the entire customer lifecycle – across every channel, at every stage, and at every interaction.

 We’re marching forward to an epic battle of good vs. evil.
 Right vs. wrong.
 Closed vs. open.
 The Marketing Cloud Endgame.
 Yes, an Avengers reference is forthcoming.
 If you haven’t seen the Avengers, none of this will make any sense but I’ll try and explain.